This post may contain affiliate links. You can view our affiliate disclosure here.

 3. Golf Pad Golf GPS Rangefinder App

-Golf Pad is one of the most consistently praised golf GPS apps out there, with over 2,000,000 users and an average rating of 4.6/5.
+Golf Pad is one of the most consistently praised golf GPS apps out there.
 It’s simple to understand and easy to use.

 What we really appreciate about Golf Pad is that the free version provides many features that are locked behind a paywall with other GPS apps.
 This includes: